7 Interesting Facts about Microneedling

-Microneedling, also known by many as Collagen Induction Therapy or Skin Needling, is a cosmetic procedure which involves the rapid continous pucturing of the skin with tiny micro sterile needles.
+Microneedling, also known by many as Collagen Induction Therapy or Skin Needling, is a cosmetic procedure which involves the rapid continuous puncturing of the skin with tiny micro sterile needles.

-The concept of this procedure is to create numerious "micro injuries" on the surface of your skin to improve your complexion through the resulting body's production of collagen.
-Microneedling has known to improve the appearance of acne scars (fading them), stretch marks, reducing pore size, improving the texture and quality of skin, and also to remove fine lines and wrinkles.
+The concept of this Microneedling Facial procedure is to create numerous "micro-injuries" on the surface of your skin to improve your complexion through the resulting body's production of collagen.
+Microneedling Singapore has known to improve the appearance of acne scars (fading them), stretch marks, reducing pore size, improving the texture and quality of the skin, and also to remove fine lines and wrinkles.

 Fact 1: Microneedling is Ideal for a variety of skin types

 Microneedling is ideal for anyone looking to improve their skin’s appearance and complexion.
 It is effective on both dark or light skin, people of all ages, dry or oily skin and even individuals with skin pigmentation issues.
 No matter what your skin is like, you can reap the benefits of microneedling, such as lifting and tightening, lessening skin discoloration and reduce pore size, among many other advantages.

 Fact 2: Microneedling can lead to immense improvements

 Do you know that Microneedling was actually discovered in the 1950s by a doctor who realized that by creating small injuries in the skin, collagen production was promoted within the body.
 This led to stronger skin and better skin texture.
 Since then, the technology related to microneedling has greatly improved.
 Both the techniques and tools have advanced over the decades making the procedure very safe and effective when administered by a trained professional.

 Fact 3: Microneedling is not just for your face